Robust density estimation with the $\mathbb{L}_{1}$-loss. Applications to the estimation of a density on the line satisfying a shape constraint: Convex-concave densities

 Nevertheless, when $p$ is affine on $[a,b]$, $\Gamma=0$ and we recover the fact that we may choose $\overline p$ and $q$ on $[a,b]$ such that $\int_{a}^{b}\ab{p-\overline p}d\mu=\int_{a}^{b}\ab{p-q}d\mu=0$.

-The fact that a bounded convex (or concave) function on a compact interval can be approximated in $\L_1$ by piecewise affine functions at rate $\mathcal{O}(1/D^2)$ had already been established by \cite{Guerin2006}.
-What is novel in Theorem \ref{thm-approx-conv} is the fact that for probability densities the approximation error depends logarithmically on the product $LV$.
+Gu\'erin {\em et al} \cite{Guerin2006} already established that any bounded convex (or concave) function on a compact interval can be approximated by a piecewise affine function on a partition of this interval into $D$-pieces with an $\L_{1}$-error not larger than $C/D^2$, for some number $C>0$ which is independent of $D$.
+The novelty in Theorem \ref{thm-approx-conv} lies in the fact that for probability densities the approximation error depends logarithmically on the product $LV$.

 \begin{proof} The proof is based on several preliminary approximation results whose statements and proofs are postponed to Subsection \ref{subsect-proof-cvxcve}. \end{proof}